The Christmas cookies called Pebernødder in Danish or spicy nuts in English are the oldest or one of the oldest Christmas cookies that we know of.

 - 500 grams of wheat flour

-- 3 teaspoon of cinnamon powder
+- 3 teaspoons of cinnamon powder

 - 1 teaspoon of cloves powder

-- Put the butter into a bowl and add the sugar, syrup, ammonium bicarbonate, cinnamon powder, cloves powder while mixing it together.
+- Put the butter into a bowl and add the sugar, syrup, ammonium bicarbonate, cinnamon powder, and cloves powder while mixing it together.

 - Slowly add the wheat flour while mixing the ingredients together.